cmglmsr/Erasmus-Plus-Web-Application/README.md

 ## What we will implement:
 We will design a web application the users will have access to different interfaces based on their roles.
-> Admin user will have access to entire functionality of the application, therefore their interface will show access logs, databases, user roles, etc.
+-Admin user will have access to entire functionality of the application, therefore their interface will show access logs, databases, user roles, etc.
-> Student role will be the primary role of the website, where they will be able to make new Erasmus applications to their desired choice of universities, track their applications and view related documents.
+-Student role will be the primary role of the website, where they will be able to make new Erasmus applications to their desired choice of universities, track their applications and view related documents.
-> Instructors will be checking if the course load matches the syllabus, and will be approving student applications.
+-Instructors will be checking if the course load matches the syllabus, and will be approving student applications.
-> The coordinators will be screening the application processes and instructors will be confirming complementary courses with respect to their matching syllabuses.
+-The coordinators will be screening the application processes and instructors will be confirming complementary courses with respect to their matching syllabuses.
-> Department chairs will manage and make the final confirmation of the applications.
+-Department chairs will manage and make the final confirmation of the applications.
-> International Student Office will manage incoming student applications.
+-International Student Office will manage incoming student applications.

 ## Tech Stack
 - Java Spring Framework